Explaining black box text modules in natural language with language models: Generating explanations for fMRI-voxel modules

 \cref{fig:topic_proportions} shows the topics that fMRI explanations best fit into compared with BERT transformer factors.
 The proportions for many topics are similar, but the fMRI explanations yield a much greater proportion for the topic consisting of social words (e.g. \textit{relationships}, \textit{communication}, \textit{family}) and perceptual words (e.g. \textit{action}, \textit{movement}, \textit{physical}).
-This is consistent with prior knowledge, as the largest axis of variation for fMRI voxels is known to separate social concepts from physical concepts~\cite{huth2016natural}.
-Moreover, the training corpus from which the fMRI explanations are derived consists of narrative stories, which have an abundance of these concepts.
+This is consistent with prior knowledge, as the largest axis of variation for fMRI voxels is known to separate social concepts from physical concepts~\citep{huth2016natural}.

-The selected 1,000 voxels often achieve explanation scores considerably greater than zero for their explanations (mean explanation score $1.27 \sigma_f \pm 0.029$). \cref{fig:syn_perc_score_boxplot} (bottom) shows the mean explanation score for the six most common fMRI regions of interest (ROIs) among the voxels we study here.
+The selected 1,500 voxels often achieve explanation scores considerably greater than zero for their explanations (mean explanation score $1.27 \sigma_f \pm 0.029$). \cref{fig:syn_perc_score_boxplot} (bottom) shows the mean explanation score for the six most common fMRI regions of interest (ROIs) among the voxels we study here.
 Across regions, the fMRI voxel modules generally attain explanation scores that are slightly lower than BERT modules in early layers and slightly higher than BERT modules in the final layers.
-We also find some evidence that the generated fMRI voxel explanations can explain not just the fitted module, but also brain responses to unseen data (see \cref{subsec:fmri_appendix}).
+We also find some evidence that the generated fMRI voxel explanations can explain not just the fitted module, but also brain responses to unseen data (see \cref{subsec:fmri_voxel_eval_supp}).
 This suggests that the voxel explanations here can serve as hypotheses for followup experiments to affirm the fine-grained selectivity of specific brain voxels.